Alexander Acha

-Raúl Alexander Acha Alemán (born January 25, 1985) is a Mexican singer-songwriter.
+Raúl Alexander Acha Johnson-Alemán (born January 25, 1985) is a Mexican singer-songwriter.

 Life

-The son of Mexican pop singer Emmanuel, Alexander Acha is also a pianist and a Berklee College of Music alumnus.
-He was born to an American mother, Madison Anne Johnson, who taught Alexander piano and other instruments.
+He is the son of Mexican pop singer Emmanuel and Mercedes Aleman, who taught Alexander piano and other instruments.
+Acha is also a pianist and a Berklee College of Music alumnus.

-He was raised as a Roman Catholic and still attends mass.
+He was raised as a Roman Catholic and still attends Mass.
 His debut album Voy (2008) reached gold status in his native country, with Te Amo being his first single.
 On November 5, 2009, he won the Latin Grammy for Best New Artist.